 Cherries

 Cherries are undeniably delicious, but cherry pits aren’t the greatest thing to eat.
-The pits of cherries contain amygdalin – the same goes for most stone fruit like peaches, apricots and bitter almonds.
+The pits of cherries contain amygdalin – the same goes for bitter almonds and most stone fruits like peaches and apricots.
 When eaten, amygdalin converts into cyanide, which is a deadly chemical.

 Humans are sensible enough to not eat pits and pitless cherries are normally available in supermarkets, but as we know, dogs eat anything and everything.
 If you do eat a cherry pit, they are normally harmless and will likely pass through your stool, but dogs might not have the same reaction if you accidentally leave a punnet of cherries within reach.